 Choreographers design dance routines for a variety of types of performances.
 Dance experience, and perhaps a degree in dance, are needed for this occupation.
-Choreographers earned a median salary of about $45,000 in 2015 and were expected to see job growth at about an average rate over the next few years.
+Choreographers earned a median salary of about $47,000 in 2018 and were expected to see job growth at slower than average rate over the next few years.

 Choreographers, who are often former professional dancers, create new dance routines and performances.
 They can find work in various creative venues, including ballets, musicals, parades, gymnastics and dance shows.
 Although there are usually no formal educational requirements for this position, some aspiring choreographers might benefit from a bachelor's degree program in performing arts or dance.